CPG

 E: Enrolled G: Graduated *expected

 National Commission for Academic Accreditation and Assessment (NCAAA) is the school accreditation facility for the nation of Saudi Arabia.
 It is an autonomous body but directly responsible to the council of higher education.
-The Geology and Geophysics programs were fully accredited by NCAAA in June 2015.
+The Geology and Geophysics programs were fully accredited by NCAAA in June 2015 and re-accredited in December 2022.
 The program mission, goals, and educational outputs are shown below.

 Program Goals